GuillaumeB75/faucet-dapp-tp/README.md

 - Token.sol

   It's a simple ERC-20 token that is implemented using @openzeppelin's smart contract suite.
-Currently this contract will automatically mint 8000 tokens when deployed.
+Currently, by default, this contract will automatically mint 8000 tokens when deployed.

 ```